aagarwal1012/mdg-iitr.github.io/_posts/2017-11-23-Winter-of-Code.md

 ---

 ## <b>Introduction</b>
-Winter of Code is an initiaitive by MDG which is focused on bringing more student developers into open source software development.
+Winter of Code is an initiaitive by SDS which is focused on bringing more student developers into open source software development.
 Students work on a one month programming project with a mentor during their winter break.

 Students are expected to come up with a proposal of what they want to do during the programme.
 Students can either collaborate with MDG on their existing projects or they can come up with their own ideas and work on them.
 The submitted proposals will be evaluated and students will be selected based on the proposal and student profile.
 Selected students will be mentored by MDG on a one month long exhilirating journey of converting *Caffeine to Code*.
 <br>